The creative mind is often a labyrinthine of thoughts and plans, and channeling them properly takes a lot of effort and perseverance.

-- Always waiting for right moment to start that one important thing and you are still waiting for it?
+- Always waiting for the right moment to start that one important thing and you are still waiting for it?

 If your answer is yes, you are Procrastinating my friend and now it’s time to take action and change your Procrastinating habits to get things done.
 Before you follow these life-changing tricks, I would suggest to make a note of it in your notepad and repeat it every day.
-This way it will become a habit for you rather than just one-time thing.
+This way it will become a habit for you rather than just a one-time thing.

 Beating Procrastination With 7 Proven Ways

 The thing with the creative work is that it is difficult and excruciating in its original senses.
 It is something that has to be endowed with, something that the muse speaks to you; it works in harmony with Mother Nature.

 Bloggers are also one of those creatively gifted people, but many of them are bogged down with procrastination and it hinders them to achieve what they’ve been working for.
-Here are some of the proven ways to beating procrastination and get more work done.
+Here are seven proven ways to beat procrastination and get more work done.

-Follow the ‘2-minute rule’ – Get started now!
+1. Follow the ‘2-minute rule’ – Get started now!

 This is a good piece of advice by James Clear, an entrepreneur and motivational writer.
 According to him, doing any task should always begin with 2 minutes of your time.
-If the task is small, you must set aside two minutes to get started on it; if it is a new habit, it shouldn’t take you more than 2 minutes everyday in the beginning.
+If the task is small, you must set aside two minutes to get started on it; if it is a new habit, it shouldn’t take you more than 2 minutes every day in the beginning.

 It has also been scientifically proven by psychologists and actually makes sense in the realms of the physics world, that starting with small thing provides you with the much needed momentum.
 This momentum proves to be a powerful procrastination enforcer.
 Once your dread about a daunting task is dealt with, you stop worrying and start doing.